tamirkifle/100-days-of-code/journal/round-1-summary-log.md

 Notes :-

--   [ ] I was very repetitive whe nhandling the DOM from JS, need a better option.
+-   [ ] I was very repetitive when handling the DOM from JS, need a better option.
 -   [ ] Need to really go through the process before coding.
 Still just jumping in.

 Tasks for tomorrow :-

 -   Udemy - Javascript In Action - Remianing Project: 🍒

+## Day 16

+Project :-
+-   Udemy - Javascript In Action - Remianing Project: 🍒

+Progress :-
+- [ ] Finished the word guessing part of the hangman game, needs scoring.

+Notes :-
+- Learned that nodes in javascript are the pointers to the actual html node and will match the html.

+Tasks for tomorrow :-
+- Udemy - Javascript In Action - Do the Hangman Scoring System: 🍒
+- Make a Game Menu to choose one of the three games: 🍒